Do you need to change your attitude about writing?

 • No, I’ll start at 12:30 pm.
 Etc. etc. etc.

 But what’s the problem with laundry?
-Whenever I start doing it, I’m always amazed by how easy it is.
-After all, my responsibility doesn’t involve carrying heavy clothing to a cold river and then beating it with rocks.
+Whenever I do it, I’m always amazed by how easy it is.
+After all, my responsibility doesn’t involve carrying heavy clothing to an icy river and then beating it with rocks.
 Instead, it just requires me to take a laundry basket down two flights of stairs to our fully finished basement and our lovely energy-efficient washing machine.
 I don’t even need to get my hands wet!

 The key issue for me was articulating my mindset.
 Instead of thinking vaguely that I didn’t feel like doing laundry, I thought about the issue and made my attitude match the reality.

 You can do the same with your writing.
 Instead of delaying and procrastinating, figure out WHY you’re holding yourself back.
 Is it because you hated writing when you were in high school?
 (And do any of your current clients/bosses/supervisors actually remind you of that high school teacher?)
-Do you allow yourself to be distracted by email or Facebook while you’re trying to write (which only makes writing more stressful.)
-Do you mistakenly feel that you need to have a perfect first draft (instead of a crappy first draft that you can later edit into something much better?)
+Do you allow yourself to be distracted by email or Facebook while you’re trying to write?
+(This only makes writing more stressful, you know.)
+Do you mistakenly feel that you need to have a perfect first draft (instead of a crappy first draft that you can later edit into something much better)?

-Evaluate your thinking so you can get rid of any out-of-date messages that you’re giving to yourself.
-Once you’ve done that, say “I LOVE writing,” before you start doing it.
+Evaluate your thinking so you can get rid of any out-of-date messages you’re giving yourself.
+Once you’ve done that, say “I LOVE writing,” before you do it.
 (Say it even if you feel it isn’t true.)
 This little trick works for five reasons:

 5. Saying we LOVE doing something acknowledges the greater truth that it’s better than many other tasks we could be stuck doing.